Chart Color Schemes

 Health outcomes in Pakenham - North East are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-67.9% of residents report no medical ailments, compared to Greater Melbourne's 70.3%.
-The area has 12.0% (1,999 people) of residents aged 65 and over, lower than Greater Melbourne's 13.7%.
+A total of 67.9% report no medical ailments, lower than Greater Melbourne's 70.3%.
+The area has 12.0%, or 1,999 people, aged 65 and over, compared to Greater Melbourne's 13.7%.
 Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health